Lapin0t/phd-manuscript/main/02_games.typ

   Because the delay monad is not indexed, it is given by a _trivially_ indexed interaction tree.
-This choice is rather debatable in our concrete code artifact, as Rocq's inability to provide an #sym.eta\-law on the empty record $base.unit$ makes it rather painful to work with trivially indexed interaction trees.
+This choice is rather debatable in our concrete code artifact, as Rocq's inability to provide an #sym.eta\-law on the empty record $base.unit$ makes it sometimes painful to work with trivially indexed interaction trees.
+Indeed, when exhibiting a trivially indexed family $(i cl base.unit) -> X th i$ for some given $X$, we have the choice of pattern matching, or not, on the given index $i$.
+It is usually best not to, so that the family is definitionally constant, but this unknown $i$ can sometimes clash when a concrete $base.tt$ is expected.
   We gloss over these issues and assume the #sym.eta\-law on $base.unit$.
 This makes every element of $base.unit$ _definitionally_ equal to $base.tt$, and more importantly, every function $base.unit -> X$ definitionally constant.